baregl/PlayBack/NOTES.md

 - Add functionality to server to generate crypto keys
 - Logging for server
 - Save decryption & similar things
-  - Transparently or just dumping all of them into a seperate directory before syncing?
+  - Transparently or just dumping all of them into a separate directory before syncing?
 Use decrypted file times when dumping
   - Also sdmc:/Nintendo 3DS/*/title
 - Ideas for ports